-The Plan recognises the importance of the 0-25 years life stage as a critical time in an individual's life where a period of rapid growth and development occurs.
-It is widely acknowledged amongst national and international evidence that the brain is constantly developing from birth and through to adulthood.
+The draft Plan recognises the importance of the 0-25 years life stage as a critical time in an individual's life where a period of rapid growth and development occurs.
+It is widely acknowledged amongst national and international evidence that the brain is constantly developing from birth and through into adulthood.
 Healthy brain development requires caring and supportive family relationships, and a range of engaging and stimulating learning experiences.
 Access to universal services and additional supports can help to optimise development.
-Early intervention is paramount to preventing long term adverse consequences and delays in developmental milestones.
+Early intervention is paramount to preventing long term consequences and delays in developmental milestones.

 Council is committed to supporting children, young people and their families through taking a holistic approach that considers their social, emotional and physical development across the first 25 years of life and beyond.
-The first iteration of the Children and Young People's Strategy recognised the importance of addressing the needs of children and young people (0-25 years) collectively in one strategy, acknowledging the journey families experience as their children grow into young people and then into adults.
+The previous Children and Young People Strategy 2015-19 recognised the importance of addressing the needs of children and young people (0-25 years) collectively in one strategy, acknowledging the journey that families experience as their children grow into young people and then into adults.
 This approach is important as it allows children, young people and their families to be supported through the various transitions experienced during this time.
-Addressing the 0-25 years life stage in one plan also allows Council to incorporate the needs of children in the middle years' (9-12), which are often not addressed or incorporated into younger or older years' plans.
+Addressing the 0-25 years' life stage in one plan also allows Council to incorporate the needs of children in the middle years' (9-12), which are often not addressed or incorporated into younger or older years' plans.

 Council plays an integral role in supporting children, young people and families by providing high quality facilities, services and programs that enhance health and wellbeing.
-By providing a range of health, learning, cultural and environmental experiences, Council strives to contribute to the positive development of children and young people.
+By providing a range of health, learning, cultural and environmental experiences, Council strives to contribute to positive development of children and young people.

-The Plan will focus on delivering on the needs and priorities of Boroondara's children and young people, and their families.
+The draft Plan will focus on delivering on the needs and priorities of Boroondara's children and young people, and their families.

-Corporate framework
+2.2 Corporate framework

-As shown in Figure 1, the BCP incorporating the Municipal Public Health and Wellbeing Plan, is Council's key strategic document and describes the 10-year vision and priorities.

-It guides Council's decision making, and directly informs the Council Plan, 10 year Financial Plan, and annual budget incorporating annual commitments and strategic indicators, as well as the Municipal Strategic Statement and Council's strategies, plans and policies.
+As shown in Figure 1, the BCP, which incorporates the Municipal Public Health and Wellbeing Plan, is Council's key strategic document and describes the 10-year vision and priorities.
+It guides Council's decision making, and directly informs the Council Plan including the Strategic Resource Plan, annual commitments and strategic indicators, the Municipal Strategic Statement and Council's strategies, plans and policies.

-Figure 1: Integrated Planning Framework
+Figure 1: Boroondara Corporate Planning Framework

-The current BCP is structured around seven priority themes with supporting strategic objectives which are outlined below.
-The Plan is informed by these themes.
+The BCP is structured around seven priority themes with supporting strategic objectives which are outlined below.
+The draft Plan is informed by these themes.